 Take Measurements from a Distance

-Infrared thermometers are ideal for taking temperatures that require to be tested from a distance.
-They provide accurate temperatures without ever having to touch the thing you’re measuring.
+Infrared thermometers are ideal for taking temperatures from a distance that need to be tested.
+They provide accurate temperatures without ever touching the thing you’re measuring.

-This is ideal once you can’t insert a search into the item being measured, if the surface is out of reach, or if you’ve got to stay your distance because of high heat.
-You might use an infrared thermometer to live objects that are:
+This is ideal when you can’t insert a search into the item being measured, if the surface is out of reach, or if you have to stay your distance due to high heat.
+You might use an infrared thermometer to detect live objects that are:

 1. Fragile